Eugleo/npfl114-2021-notes/README.md

-# Question answers for NPFL114 — Deep Learning
+# Exam quesiton answers for NPFL114 — Deep Learning

-Loot into `/output` for semi-useable pdfs.
+View the generated files in the `rendered-*` directories.

+## Contributing

+1. Edit `.md` files
+2. Render them by using `./render.sh`